Debt Recovery Lawyers

 If a creditor is successful in obtaining an order from a court (or tribunal) for payment of a debt, there will often be a number of avenues available to the creditor to enforce the debt.
 For example, depending on the jurisdiction in which the order was made, the creditor may be able to:

-(a) issue a summons for oral examination – this requires the debtor to attend court and give details on oath about their financial circumstances, including, but not limited to their assets, income and debts.
-Such information will inform the creditor as to the debtor’s asset position and how best the debt may be enforced;
+- Issue a summons for oral examination.
+This requires the debtor to attend court and give details on oath about their financial circumstances, including, but not limited to their assets, income and debts.
+Such information will inform the creditor as to the debtor’s asset position and how best the debt may be enforced.

-(b) obtain a warrant to seize property (including real property) – this allows the sheriff to take and sell items or property from the debtor;
+- Obtain a warrant to seize property (including real property).
+This allows the sheriff to take and sell items or property from the debtor.

-(c) obtain an order for the attachment of debt – this allows the creditor to recover money owed to the debtor by a third party, including bank accounts;
+- Obtain an order for the attachment of debt.
+This allows the creditor to recover money owed to the debtor by a third party, including bank accounts.

-(d) obtain an order for the attachment of earnings – this allows the creditor to take money directly from a debtor’s income;
+- Obtain an order for the attachment of earnings.
+This allows the creditor to take money directly from a debtor’s income.

-(e) if the debtor is an individual, issue a bankruptcy notice and subsequent bankruptcy proceedings in the Federal Court of Australia which, if successful, will result in either a negotiated resolution or the appointment of a trustee in bankruptcy in which case the creditor may receive a dividend from the bankrupt’s estate;
+- If the debtor is an individual, issue a bankruptcy notice and subsequent bankruptcy proceedings in the Federal Court of Australia which, if successful, will result in either a negotiated resolution or the appointment of a trustee in bankruptcy in which case the creditor may receive a dividend from the bankrupt’s estate.

-What are the risks of pursuing a debt?
+- What are the risks of pursuing debt?

-There are a number of risks people may face when seeking to recover a debt.
-Whilst the risks involved vary depending on the method of recovery which is used and whether the debt is disputed, some common risks include the following:
+There are a number of risks people may face when seeking to recover a debt, all varying depending on the method of recovery which is used and whether the debt is disputed.

-(a) that, if the debt is for a relatively small amount, the legal costs incurred in seeking to recover the debt and the limited ability to recover costs in some jurisdictions may make debt recovery an uncommercial exercise;
+- If the debt is for a relatively small amount, the legal costs incurred in seeking to recover the debt and the limited ability to recover costs in some jurisdictions may make debt recovery a costly exercise.

-(b) that the debtor may seek to make a counterclaim in relation to the dispute in which case the creditor could be required to defend that claim whilst seeking to recover payment of the debt;
+- The debtor may seek to make a counterclaim in relation to the dispute in which case the creditor could be required to defend that claim whilst seeking to recover payment of the debt.

-(c) that the creditor may be unsuccessful in its claim, in which case it may be ordered to pay the debtor’s legal costs of any proceedings;
+- The creditor may be unsuccessful in its claim, in which case it may be ordered to pay the debtor’s legal costs of any proceedings.

-(d) that, even if the creditor is successful in obtaining an order that the debtor pay the debt, the debtor may seek to appeal that decision;
+- Even if the creditor is successful in obtaining an order that the debtor pay the debt, the debtor may seek to appeal that decision.

-(e) that, even if the creditor is successful in obtaining an order that the debtor pay the debt, the debtor may not have sufficient assets to satisfy the debt; and
+- Even if the creditor is successful in obtaining an order that the debtor pay the debt, the debtor may not have sufficient assets to satisfy the debt.